cloud-native-toolkit/automation-solutions/boms/software/integration/files/README.md

 2. Save the `terraform.tfvars` file

 #### Apply the automation
 1. We are now ready to start installing Cloud Pak for Integration.
-Ensure you are inside the running container, if not Run the `launch.sh` command.
-Make sure you are in the root of the automation-integration-platform repository.
+Ensure you are inside the running container or Multipass VM.

-    ```shell
-    ./launch.sh
-    ```
 2. Within the container terminal, change directory to the `/workspaces/current` folder.
 This folder was populated by the `setup-workspaces.sh` script in the previous step.
 (The `launch.sh` command configures a named volume to preserve the contents of the `/workspaces` directory between container images so you don't need to re-run `setup-workspaces.sh` again unless you want to configure a different environment.)

 3. Run `./apply-all.sh` to kick off the automation.
 The script will apply each layer in order.